demisto/content/Packs/QRadar/Integrations/QRadar_v2/README.md

 ### qradar-get-search
 ***
-Gets a specific search id and status
+Gets a the status of a search id or a list of search ids.

 #### Base Command